-The School of Teaching and Learning at the University of Central Missouri prepares you to make a difference in the lives of children.
-You’ll learn how to provide instruction that effectively meet the needs of students from diverse backgrounds with unique learning strengths and needs.
+The School of Teaching and Learning at the University of Central Missouri prepares you to make a difference in the lives of students.
+You’ll learn how to provide instruction that effectively meets the needs of students from diverse backgrounds with unique learning strengths and abilities.
 You’ll learn how to use technology to enhance teaching and learning, and you’ll become a UCM educator—a competent, caring, reflective practitioner committed to the premise that all can learn.

 Through the THRIVE Program, the University of Central Missouri prepares students with disabilities to transition to independent living and find employment that fits their individual goals and abilities.
 During the two-year program, students are required to live on the UCM campus.
 They work on improving their academic abilities and peer interactions while learning computer and job skills.
 They also participate in career-focused internships.
 THRIVE graduates earn a Certificate of Success along with a personal portfolio.
 Some students may go on to earn a degree at UCM with the proper student support services in place for their success.

 For more information, please visit the THRIVE Program's main page.